About the course

 We are lucky enough to have some of the most celebrated (and awarded) art directors, designers and typographers in the business mentoring in our studio – with our students learning, first-hand, from Sir John Hegarty, Paul Brazier, Alexandra Taylor, Graham Fink, Bruno Maag and dozens of other industry giants.

 So it’s no surprise that our students have had work in the D&AD Annual (Student of the Year, year after year) and that our copy and art teams have won so many D&AD Pencils, Cannes Future Lions, Cream awards and other assorted gongs that we now have a standing order for Mr Sheen.

 Ideapreneur is a word we’ve coined to describe the mindset we believe students need to cultivate to be a success in the advertising industry of the future.
 It’s not a word you’ll find in the dictionary (yet), but it’s not hard to work out what it means.

 It’s about seeing the bigger picture, beyond traditional advertising channels, and developing ideas that that create genuine value for communities.

 It’s an attitude that has led to a number of our students developing game changing ideas while they are on the course – ideas that are so marketable that they’ve decided to launch their own businesses, rather than working within an agency.

-Everyone – copywriters, art directors, creative technologists and ideapreneurs – learns together in our studio, where we aim to simulate a real-world working environment.
+Everyone – copywriters, art directors, creative technologists and ideapreneurs – learns together in our virtual studio, where we aim to simulate a real-world working environment.